Nitecore UT32 Headlamp Review

 Short Review

-This light is very unusual in a number of ways, with the most notable probably not being the design of it.
+This light is very unusual in a number of ways, with the most notable probably not being its design.
 Most unusual for me in this light is that the WW emitter is the thrower.
 And it has nearly the same output as the CW, too.
 That’s fairly remarkable.
-Otherwise it’s a pretty good design, with a good interface, too.
+Otherwise, it’s a pretty good design, with a good interface, too.

 Long Review